waggle-sensor/sage-website/labs/volcano-fire-anomaly.md

 #### Background and Methodology

 The follow describes an image anomaly detection approach to know if there was significant changes present at a semantic level in an image.
 In order to capture and discriminate high level concepts in latent space rather than purely pixel level deductions, Resnet18 was used as a feature extractor forwarding to PCA.
 PCA acting as the discriminator.
 Since the PCA has been fitted to a set of existing examples depicting normal, any new unseen images will have their anomalies remove after being reconstructed via the computed PCA.
 The relative error between the (PCA) vectors allows for the calculation of an anomaly score.
 Threshold of the relative error is determined by the validation set or a human evaluator.
 Input to the model are images are down-sampled to 224 by 224 to fit into Resnet18 and the output is an anomaly score.
+Learn more in the [Technical Report](img/volcano/assets/dp-pca.pdf).

 |            ![img](img/volcano/resnet.png)             |
 | :---------------------------------------------------: |